Dimension of Restricted Classes of Interval Orders: Dimension of Unit OC Interval Orders and Length -Representable Interval Orders

 Our first main result concerns the dimension of unit OC interval orders.
 Since unit OC interval orders are not necessarily unit interval orders, in the proof we build a related unit interval order $Q$.
 We do this in order to take advantage of the ideas behind Rabinovitch's proof that unit interval orders have dimension at most \(3\).

 \begin{thm} If $P$ is a unit OC interval order, then $\dim(P)\leq 3$. \end{thm}

 \begin{proof} Let \(P\) be a unit OC interval order and fix a representation $\mathcal{I}$ of $P$ in which every interval has unit length.
 Let \(Q\) be the unit interval order formed from \(P\) by making all of the intervals in \(\mathcal{I}\) open.
 Thus, in \(Q\) there may be pairs of points \(x,y\) such that \(x\) and \(y\) are comparable in \(Q\) and incomparable in \(P\).
 However, all comparabilities in \(P\) remain comparabilities in \(Q\).
 This means that any linear extension of $Q$ is also a linear extension of $P$.
 We now partition \(Q\) into antichains \(A_1,A_2,\dots,A_t\) by successively removing the minimal elements of \(Q\).
+Since incomparabilities in $Q$ are also incomparabilities in $P$, each $A_i$ is also an antichain in $P$.